 ProfessionalsAudra J. Soloway

-A partner in the Litigation Department and co-chair of the Securities Litigation and Enforcement Group, Audra J. Soloway focuses her practice on securities litigation, corporate internal investigations, and enforcement proceedings and regulatory defense.
-Audra has extensive experience representing companies and their officers and directors in shareholder class actions, derivative litigations, and individual actions, as well as arbitrations.
+Co-chair of the Securities Litigation and Enforcement Group and a member of the firm’s Management Committee, Audra J. Soloway focuses her practice on securities litigation, corporate internal investigations and enforcement proceedings and regulatory defense.
+Audra has extensive experience representing companies and their officers and directors in shareholder class actions, derivative litigations and individual actions, as well as arbitrations.
 Audra also represents clients in investigations and enforcement proceedings brought by the Securities Exchange Commission and state securities regulators.

 - AIG, in a shareholder lawsuit concerning allegations of accounting fraud and bid rigging;